Our good habits carry us along almost effortlessly. That’s positive. It lets us focus on the things that need our attention most.

-Hopefully, you comparison shopped when signing up for insurance policies, and phone, Internet and cable service.
+Hopefully, you comparison shopped before signing up for insurance policies.
+Same thing with phone, Internet and cable service.

 But you may be missing savings if you’re not checking prices again once a year.

-Build a better habit: Be willing to put some energy into improving your financial life.
+Build a better habit: Put some energy into improving your financial life.
 Once a year, spend 30 to 60 minutes price shopping for monthly services.
 To make it easy, keep a list with each company’s name, your account number and your monthly payment amount.